-A recent example of an attempt to estimate the economic burden of schizophrenia is a study by Wu and colleagues that examined the costs in the United States in 2002.
+A recent example of an attempt to estimate the economic burden of schizophrenia is a study by Wu and colleagues3 that examined the costs in the United States in 2002.
 Based on administrative claims data, the direct health care costs for privately insured patients with schizophrenia (N = 1090) were estimated separately from publicly insured California Medicaid (Medi-Cal) patients with schizophrenia (N = 14,074).
 The privately insured patient sample was drawn from a database that contained detailed information for a diverse group of beneficiaries (approximately 3 million) from 17 large national corporations from 1999 to 2003.
 The Medi-Cal sample consisted of a 20% random sample from about 2 million beneficiaries in the paid claims database from 2000 to 2003.
 Researchers used the Medical Care Consumer Price Index to adjust costs to 2002 dollars.
 Both sets of claims data provided information on patient demographics, a comprehensive overview of the direct health care costs that these patients incurred, and information on diagnoses, procedures, prescription drugs, physician visits, hospitalizations, and long-term care services.
 Patients from the 2 data sets were matched for age, gender, Medicare status,

 Table 1.
-Excess Costs of Schizophrenia in the United States in 2002a
+Excess Costs of Schizophrenia in the United States in $2002^{\rm a}$

-Cost, \$
+Type of Cost Cost, \$ (in millions)

-Type of Cost (in millions)
+Direct health care costs (III IIIIIIIIII)

-Direct health care costs
+5,043

-Drugs 5,043
+Drugs ,

 Outpatient care/professional fees 6,951

 Hospital inpatient stays and services 2,764

 Long-term care 7,967

 Total direct health care costs 22,726

 Direct non-health care costs

 Law enforcement 2,637

 Research and training 291

 Homeless shelters 6,397

 Total direct non-health care costs 9,325

 Direct cost offsets (1,739)

 Indirect costs

 Unemployment 21,644

 Reduced productivity at work 1,734

 Premature mortality (suicide) 1,100

 Caregiver 7,899

 Total indirect costs 32,378

 2002 Total excess costs 62,689

-using a prevalence rate of 5.1 per 1000 lives in the U.S. population.
+^aReprinted with permission from Wu et al.3 Results were calculated using a prevalence rate of 5.1 per 1000 lives in the U.S. population.